Germany Holidays: Leipzig emerges from Berlin’s shadow

 Leipzig was able to transform and reinvent itself after the fall of the Berlin Wall, and one example of creative reinvention is the Spinnerei, a former cotton mill that is now a thriving artist community with galleries and artists’ workshops, most notably that of internationally renowned Neo Rauch, a key figure of the so-called ‘New Leipzig School’.

 Another example of new uses for old industry is the Panometer, where Berlin-based panorama artist and architect Yadegar Asisi creates monumental 360-degree panoramas inside a former gasometer.
-‘Everest’, one of the alternating exhibits, depicts the roof of the world (until 7 July 2013).
-The next panorama, ‘Leipzig 1813 – in the turmoil of the Battle of the Nations’, will open on 3 August on the occasion of a double anniversary being celebrated in Leipzig this year: 200th anniversary of the Battle of the Nations and 100th anniversary of the Monument to the Battle of the Nations.
+The current exhibition (until 15 January 2017) is called ‘Leipzig 1813 – in the turmoil of the Battle of the Nations’, and after that, a Titanic panorama will feature.